-This test check the cells from inside the cervix for any changes that could lead to
+This test checks the cells from inside the cervix for any changes that could lead

-This test is named after Georgios Papanicolaou, MD, one of the doctors who developed
+This test is named after Georgios Papanicolaou, MD, one of the healthcare providers

 Why do I need this test?

-The Pap test is most often used as a screening test to look for cervical cancer or
+You may need this test as a screening test to look for cervical cancer or changes

-changes in cervical cells that might eventually lead to cancer.
-Major medical groups
+in cervical cells that might eventually lead to cancer.
+Major medical groups generally

 If your test shows abnormal cells, your healthcare provider may be able to find and

 treat cervical problems right away, or stop cervical cancer before it becomes life-threatening.

 Pap tests can also diagnose serious infections and pelvic inflammation.

 What other tests might I have along with this test?